ReinerNippes/nextcloud_on_docker/README.md

 ./prepare_system.sh
 ```

 Note that root must have also sudo right otherwise the script will complain.
-Some hoster use distros where is is not in the sudoers file.
+Some hoster use distros where root is not in the sudoers file.
 In this case you have to add `root ALL=(ALL) NOPASSWD:ALL` to /etc/sudoers.

 ## Configuration